Euren/2017-CS-Programming-Plan/README.md

 	- Learn Django
 	- Beginner Game Development with Unity (if I have time)

+	For my algorithms and CS Study:
 	- I will program an implementation of each subject in C, C#, and Python.
 	- I may not have time to do each of these, but I'll try to do all.
 I will have a seperate GitHub repo for each language, organized in folders for each subject.
 	- Before writing any code on PC, I will draw it out on a whiteboard or on sketchbook paper.
 	- For subjects with no implementation, I'll take copious notes.

-## 3b.Coding Question Practice (ties in with interview books above)
+## 3b.Coding Question Practice (ties in with CS books above)
 	- Work on problem recognition, learning when to use the right data structures and algorithms.
 	- Implement Algorithm Design Canvas?
 	- Use large sketchbook as a sofa whiteboard